 Obedience sounds like a harsh word or a word you’d use to describe a slave but in terms of your dog obedience improves their quality of life and keeps them safe from harm.
 Obedience training should serve as the base for all other training – if your dog doesn’t listen to you how can you expect him or her to behave, not wee or pee inside or perform tricks?

 To teach our Jug what his boundaries are we used the ‘No!’ command and used time outs.
+This is also very important if you are to ever have off the lead dog walks.

 How To: If your Jug is doing something you don’t want it to do, then as they are doing it say in a assertive voice “No!”- make sure to not shout angrily and scare the Jug; that’s not what we want to do.
 What we want is for the Jug to recognise the ‘No’ sound as something they shouldn’t do.